 Lately my Mac Pro has been crashing and freezing with greater regularity.
-From prior experience with computers crashing, and it being the summer (and a particularly hot one in London!), I had a hunch it was heat related.
+From prior experience with computers crashing, and it being a particularly hot summer in London, I had a hunch it was heat related.

 The first step was to confirm that it was heat related.
 I shut down the computer, opened the case, and let the computer cool down for an hour.
 When I started it up again the computer lasted longer before crashing than normal.
 A good clue.